On growth rate and contact homology: Introduction and main results

-Introduced in the vein of Floer homology by Eliashberg, Givental and Hofer in 2000 \cite{EGH00}, \emph{contact homology} and more generally \emph{Symplectic Field Theory (SFT)} is an invariant of the contact structure computed through a Reeb vector field $R_\alpha$.
-The complex is the super-commutative $\mathbb Q$-algebra generated by Reeb periodic orbits and the differential ``counts'' pseudo-holomorphic curves in the symplectisation\footnote{$\tau$ is the $\mathbb R$-coordinate.} $(\mathbb R\times M, \d(e^\tau\alpha))$.
-Computation of contact homology hinges on finding periodic orbits and solving elliptic partial differential equations and thus is usually out of reach.
-The \emph{growth rate of contact homology} is an invariant derived from contact homology introduced by Bourgeois and Colin \cite{BourgeoisColin05}.
-It ``describes'' the asymptotic behavior of the number of Reeb periodic obits with period smaller that $L$ that contribute to contact homology.
-It is the contact equivalent of the growth rate of symplectic homology introduced by Seidel \cite{Seidel08} and used by McLean \cite{McLean10} to distinguish between cotangent bundles and smooth affine varieties.
-Theorem \ref{theoreme_hyperbolique} is a corollary of Theorem \ref{theoreme_hyperbolique_homologie}. \begin{theorem} Let $M$ be a closed oriented connected $3$-manifold which can be cut along a nonempty family of incompressible tori into irreducible manifolds including a hyperbolic component that fibers on the circle.
-Then, $M$ carries an infinite number of non-isomorphic, hypertight, universally tight contact structures with an exponential growth rate of contact homology restricted to primitive classes.

-Under Hypothesis H, the growth rate of linearized contact homology is exponential. \end{theorem} This result draws its inspiration in Colin and Honda's results \cite{ColinHonda08} on exponential growth of contact homology for contact structures adapted to an open book with pseudo-Anosov monodromy.
-As proved by Thurston \cite{Thurston98}, a manifold that fibers on the circle is hyperbolic if and only if it is the suspension of a surface by a diffeomorphism homotopic to a pseudo-Anosov.
+\emph{Contact homology} and more generally \emph{Symplectic Field Theory (SFT)} are invariants of the contact structure introduced by Eliashberg, Givental and Hofer in 2000~\cite{EGH00}.
+This is a Floer homology invariant.
+The associated complex is generated by periodic Reeb orbits and the differential ``counts'' pseudo-holomorphic curves in the symplectization.
+Besides full contact homology, there exist two simpler contact homologies : \emph{cylindrical contact homology}~\cite{BEE09} and \emph{linearized contact homology} which depends on a given ``augmentation''.
+Computation of contact homology hinges on finding periodic orbits and and pseudo-holomorphic curve by solving elliptic partial differential equations and this is usually out of reach.
+The \emph{growth rate of contact homology} is an invariant derived from the cylindrical or linearized contact homology introduced by Bourgeois and Colin~\cite{BourgeoisColin05}.
+It describes the asymptotic behavior with $L$ of the number of periodic Reeb orbits with period smaller than $L$ that contribute to contact homology.
+It is the contact equivalent of the growth rate of symplectic homology introduced by Seidel~\cite{Seidel08} and used by McLean~\cite{McLean10} to distinguish between cotangent bundles and smooth affine varieties.
+Theorem~\ref{theoreme_hyperbolique} is a corollary of Theorem~\ref{theoreme_hyperbolique_homologie}. \begin{theorem} Under the hypothesis of Theorem \ref{theoreme_hyperbolique}, the manifold $M$ carries an infinite number of non-isomorphic, hypertight, universally tight contact structures with an exponential growth rate of cylindrical contact homology restricted to primitive classes.
+Under Hypothesis H, the growth rate of linearized contact homology is exponential for any pull-back of the trivial augmentation. \end{theorem} The ``pull-back'' augmentations will be explained in Section~\ref{section_lch}.
+This theorem draws its inspiration in Colin and Honda's results~\cite{ColinHonda08} on exponential growth of contact homology for contact structures adapted to an open book with pseudo-Anosov monodromy.
+As proved by Thurston~\cite{Thurston98}, a manifold that fibers on the circle is hyperbolic if and only if it is the suspension of a surface by a diffeomorphism homotopic to a pseudo-Anosov map.